SQL-MisterMagoo/Blazor.PWA.MSBuild/README.md

 The default for this package is to simply display a bar at the bottom of the browser window prompting the user to install your app.

-You can customise the message, or you can override that and pass the event over to your Blazor application - by setting the property **`ServiceWorkerRegisterInstallableType`** to **`installable-blazor`** in your **.csproj**
+You can customize the message, or you can override that and pass the event over to your Blazor application - by setting the property **`ServiceWorkerRegisterInstallableType`** to **`installable-blazor`** in your **.csproj**